 Adelphi University, in conjunction with ELS Language Centers, offers one of the most comprehensive English as a second language programs in the country.
 Based at many universities across the country, ELS offers this high-quality, intensive program to students, visitors, and business and government personnel who wish to learn English thoroughly but quickly.
-Many ELS graduates enroll in the University as regular students.
+Academically gifted students who complete level 112 in the Intensive Program can enroll in the University as matriculating students without a TOEFL score.

 Enrolling in this program allows the student an opportunity to live in Adelphi residence halls, enjoy the dining facilities, use the recreational areas, and experience life at Adelphi.
 The ELS office is located in Linen Hall.
-For admission information, contact ELS at (516) 877-3910.
+For admission information please contact the ELS program at (516) 877-3910.